jlecomte/ascom-wireless-flat-panel/README.md

 ![Copper traces layout](images/PCB-routing.jpg)

-Using KiCad, you can export the PCB layout to Gerber files.
-Please, follow the instructions of your PCB manufacturer (I used PCBWay)
+I exported the Gerber files so that you can have the board manufactured by PCBWay (download the Gerber files [here](KiCad_Project/PCBWay.zip)).
+If you want to work with another PCB manufacturer, you will need to open the KiCad project and export the PCB layout to Gerber files.
+Please, follow the instructions of your PCB manufacturer.
+They all have slightly different requirements...

 Here is a photograph of the completed board, after soldering all the components:

 ![Completed board with components soldered](images/Real-PCB.jpg)

 ## Assembling The Flat Panel

+TBD

+## Using The Flat Panel With NINA

 TBD